+Background

+Gut microbiota alterations are associated with colorectal cancer (CRC) pathogenesis.
+However, the role of enteric fungi, an essential component of gut microbiota, in CRC remains largely elusive.
+We aim to characterize the contribution of enteric fungi to the development of CRC.

+Methods

+We performed shotgun metagenomic analyses of 1325 fecal samples from seven public datasets and one new cohort (454 CRC patients, 350 Adenoma patients and 216 healthy controls).

+Results

-Although fungi are an essential part of the gut microbiome, few studies have investigated how they work in CRC.
-We conducted a meta-analysis that included 1325 fecal metagenomes from seven publically accessible publications.
-We found a core group of 33 fungal species that were significantly enriched in CRC (false discovery rate (FDR) < 0.01), which Aspergillus rambellii performed the most significant difference (FDR = 5.13E-18) in CRC comparison.
-In seven of eight cohorts, the AUC of the classifier with combined fungal and bacterial markers was 1.44% - 10.60% higher than the bacterial classifier.
-Among 14 features in the combined classifier, A. rambellii was the most important fungal feature and ranking 4th.
-We investigated and compared the relationships of 64 key species (33 fungi and 31 bacteria) and discovered that cross-kingdom interactions are critical for colorectal carcinogenesis.
-There were strong differential correlations between A. rambellii and two CRC-related pathogens, Fusobacterium nucleatum and Parvimonas micra.
-These results showed that A. rambellii may play a key role in colorectal carcinogenesis, and we evidenced it could promote the CRC by a list of the colorectal cancer stem cell proliferation experiment.
+We identified 33 differentially abundant fungal species in CRC versus healthy individuals (false discovery rate (FDR) < 0.01), of which Aspergillus rambellii showed the most significant difference (FDR = 5.13E-18).
+In seven of the eight cohorts, the combined bacterial and fungal biomarkers classified CRC from healthy individuals with an AUC 1.44% - 10.60% higher than the bacterial classifier.
+Among 14 biomarkers in the combined classifier, A. rambellii was the most important fungal species.
+Further abundance correlation analyses of the 64 differentially abundant species (33 fungi and 31 bacteria) showed that cross-kingdom interactions are associated with CRC.
+Particularly, strong differential correlations were shown between A. rambellii and two CRC-associated pathogens, Fusobacterium nucleatum and Parvimonas micra.
+The role of A. rambellii in colorectal carcinogenesis was further confirmed by our colorectal cancer stem cell proliferation experiment.

+Conclusions

+This study revealed the mycobiome alterations in CRC particularly the enrichment of A. rambellii implying that the role of mycobiome in CRC is not negligeable.